-Cer ntre N Number N lame of Centre 1 Sup Supervisor's Results Please submit details of the readings obtained in Question 1 on a spare copy of the question paper clearly marked 'Supervisor's Results' and showing the Centre number.
-2 The The index numbers of candidates attending each session were: First Session Second Session 3 The Supervisor is required to give details overleaf of any difficulties experienced by particular candidates, giving names and index numbers.
-These should include reference to: (a) any general difficulties encountered in making preparation; (b) (b) difficulties due to faulty apparatus or materials; (c) (c) accidents to apparatus or materials; (d) assistance with respect to colour blindness.
-Other cases of hardship, e.g. illness, temporary disability, should be reported direct to CIE on the normal 'Application for Special Consideration' form.
+Centre Number lumber .
+Name of Centre 1 Supervisor's Results Please submit details of the readings obtained in Question 1 on a spare copy of the question paper clearly marked 'Supervisor's Results' and showing the Centre number .
+2 The index numbers of candidates attending each session were: First Session Second Session 3 The Supervisor is required to give details overleaf of any difficulties experienced by particula candidates, giving names and index numbers.
+These should include reference to: (a) a) any general difficulties encountered in making preparation;b) difficulties due to faulty apparatus or materials; (b) (c) accidents to apparatus or materials; (d) assistance with respect to colour blindness.